finbourne/lusid-sdk-java-preview/sdk/docs/QuotesApi.md

 [BETA] Get quotes

-Get quotes effective at the specified date/time (if any).
-An optional maximum age of quotes can be specified, and is infinite by default.
-Quotes which are older than this at the time of the effective date/time will not be returned.
-MaxAge is a duration of time represented in an ISO8601 format, eg. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
+Get one or more quotes from a single scope.
+Each quote can be identified by its time invariant quote series id.
+For each quote series id LUSID will return the most recent quote with respect to the provided (or default) effective datetime.
+An optional maximum age range window can be specified which defines how far back to look back for a quote from the specified effective datetime.
+LUSID will return the most recent quote within this window.
+In the request each quote series id must be keyed by a unique correlation id.
+This id is ephemeral and is not stored by LUSID.
+It serves only as a way to easily identify each quote in the response.
+The response will return three collections.
+One, the successfully retrieved quotes.
+Two, those that had a  valid quote series id but could not be found.
+Three, those that failed because LUSID could not construct a valid quote series id from the request.
+For the quotes that failed or could not be found a reason will be provided explaining why the quote could not be retrieved.
+It is important to always check the failed and not found sets for any unsuccessful results.
 The maximum number of quotes that this method can get per request is 2,000.

 ### Example
 ```java